 For professional truck drivers, the near-term reality is partial automation rather than full replacement.
 Advanced driver assistance systems, lane-keeping technology, adaptive cruise control, and electronic logging devices are already standard in newer fleets.
 Platooning systems, where multiple trucks travel in a coordinated convoy with the lead vehicle handling navigation, reduce driver cognitive load without removing the driver.

 Full autonomy in long-haul trucking requires solving for weather variability, construction zones, unexpected road conditions, and the complexity of urban pickup and delivery environments.
-None of these are solved problems at a commercial scale.
+None of these are solved at a commercial scale.

 Aviation offers an instructive contrast.
 Commercial aircraft have had highly sophisticated autopilot systems for decades.
 Pilots spend a relatively small percentage of flight time in direct manual control.
 Yet global demand for pilots has remained strong and is projected to grow, driven by air traffic expansion, particularly in Asia.
 Automation changed what pilots do without eliminating the need for them.